 Horizontal Laminar Flow Hoods

-Laminar airflow hoods have become an essential part of operating rooms, pharmaceutical labs, hospital rooms, and other industrial sectors due to their efficiency in nurturing a clean working environment.
+Laminar airflow hoods have become an essential part of operating rooms.
+They are also common in pharmaceutical labs, hospital rooms, and other industrial sectors.
+This is due to their efficiency in nurturing a clean working environment.

-Both the horizontal and vertical types of laminar airflow systems should be started at least 15 minutes before an operation, so that the particles are purged from the enclosure.
-It’s important to note that laminar flow hoods are manufactured and assembled to ensure that the end users are safe and remain unaffected by the contaminants.
+Both the horizontal and vertical types of laminar airflow systems need to start at least 15 minutes before an operation.
+Thus, the particles are purged from the enclosure.
+Laminar flow hoods are manufactured and assembled assuring that end users are safe and remain unaffected by the contaminants.
 The vacuum tubes and cables can also be cleaned off easily, ensuring a secure environment.
-Mobile workstations with flow hoods as well as customized laminar flow workstations are also available in the markets that offer a secure, contaminant-free working environment.
+Mobile workstations with flow hoods as well as customized laminar flow workstations are also available.
+These offer a secure, contaminant-free working environment.